tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### file

-The file onramp reads the content of a file, line by line.
-And sends each line as an event.
+The file onramp reads the content of a file, line by line, and sends each line as an event.
 It has the ability to shut down the system upon completion.
 Files can be `xz` compressed.

 The default [codec](codecs.md#json) is `json`.